BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail-subject-plus/new and planned/_index.md

 - Increase length of desired placeholders
 - Preview function

+### Version 2.8.0.0 - 29.09.2023
+New features:
+ - Easier setup through use of setup wizard

+Fixes:
+ - Resolve subject lines for emails that have only body text and no attachments

 ### Version 2.6.0.0 - 25.08.2023
 New features:
  - Extension of [Communication matrix](/en-us/apps/base/first-steps/setup/communication-matrix/) by fields: